+Vaccination Exemptions:

-- Our DeWit RiteCare Clinic on campus (where all first-year students complete practicum) falls under the Centers for Medicare & Medicaid Services (CMS) Omnibus COVID-19 Health Care Staff Vaccination Interim Final Rule, dated November 5, 2021, which mandates that all Staff are vaccinated against the SARS-CoV-2 virus in order to mitigate the risk of staff and patients contracting and spreading COVID-19.
-As such, all staff must be fully vaccinated against the COVID-19 virus or have an approved religious or medical exemption to the vaccine unless otherwise exempted. - Exemptions: - Students may seek a medical exemption from the vaccine mandate through the interactive process with Amy Capolupo, Director, Office of Disability Equity.
-Please contact her to setup an appointment. (amy.capolupo@mso.umt.edu) - Students may seek a religious exemption from the vaccine mandate through the interactive process with Sarah Swagger, Vice Provost for Student Success. (sarah.swager@mso.umt.edu) - Please note, externship sites may have their own exemption process/policies and may not accept UM exemptions.
-Please reach out to Amanda Jackson to further discuss these items.
+- Students may seek a medical exemption through an interactive process with Amy Capolupo, Director, Office of Disability Equity.
+Please contact her to schedule an appointment. (amy.capolupo@mso.umt.edu) - Students may seek a religious exemption through an interactive process with Leslie Webb, Vice Provost for Student Success and Campus Life. (leslie.webb@umontana.edu) - Please note, externship sites may have their own exemption processes/policies and may not accept UM exemptions.
+Please reach out to your Graduate Advisor/Externship Coordinator to further discuss these items, as we cannot guarantee externship placement.